 Phase 1: The Birth of the Commodore 64 (1982)

 The development of the Commodore 64 began in late 1981.
-At the time, Commodore was already enjoying success with its VIC-20, a low-cost color computer aimed at the home market.
+At the time, the Commodore was already enjoying success with its VIC-20, a low-cost color computer aimed at the home market.
 However, Tramiel and his team recognized that the VIC-20, with its limited memory and graphics capabilities, would soon be outpaced by more advanced systems.
 To stay ahead of the competition, they decided to create a new computer that would push the boundaries of what was possible in a home computer.

-The team worked tirelessly to design the new system, overcoming numerous technical challenges along the way.
+The team worked tirelessly to design the new system, overcoming numerous technical challenges.
 One of the most significant breakthroughs came with the development of the VIC-II and SID chips, which were custom-made for the Commodore 64.
 The VIC-II, designed by Al Charpentier, provided the C64 with advanced graphics capabilities, including hardware sprites, smooth scrolling, and raster interrupts.
 The SID chip, designed by Bob Yannes, was a versatile sound synthesizer that could produce a wide range of audio effects and melodies, giving the C64 a distinctive sonic identity.

 The name “Commodore 64” was chosen to highlight one of the system’s most impressive features: its 64 kilobytes of RAM.
 At the time, this was a significant amount of memory for a home computer, far surpassing the capabilities of its competitors.
 The inclusion of 64KB of RAM enabled the C64 to run more advanced software and handle more complex tasks than other home computers on the market.

 One memorable advertising campaign featured actor William Shatner, best known for his role as Captain Kirk in the Star Trek series.
-Shatner appeared in a series of TV commercials and print ads promoting the C64, touting its advanced features and competitive price.
+Shatner appeared in a series of TV and print ads promoting the C64, touting its advanced features and competitive price.
 These ads played a significant role in raising awareness of the system and contributed to its early success.

 Phase 2: The Golden Age of the Commodore 64 (1983-1986)